 Accessing the WordPress service

-Access with CLB IP address
+Access using the CLB IP address

-- In the left sidebar, click Clusters to go to the "Cluster Management" page.
+- In the left sidebar, click Cluster to go to the Cluster Management page.

 Verifying the WordPress service

 After the service is created, the WordPress server configuration page is displayed when you access the service, as shown in the figure below.